1973 Afghan coup d'état: Aftermath

-Despite being part of the Musahiban Barakzai dynasty, Daoud Khan abolished the monarchy and created a new Republic instead, declaring himself as head of state and head of government, foreign minister and head of the Army.
+Despite being part of the Musahiban Barakzai dynasty, Daoud Khan abolished the monarchy and replaced it with a new republic instead, declaring himself as head of state and head of government, foreign minister and head of the Army.
 The royal Arg (palace) in Kabul became the official presidential residence.
-In a radio address, he called the coup a "national and progressive revolution", calling the King's rule “corrupt and effete” and vowed to replace it with “genuine democracy”.
+In a radio address, he called the coup a "national and progressive revolution", calling the King's rule "corrupt and effete" and vowed to replace it with "genuine democracy".
 He pledged to continue Afghanistan's long-standing policy of neutrality.

+After the coup's success, residents of Kabul began placing flowers and wreathes onto the soldiers who participated in the coup, including tanks, rifles, armored vehicles and cars.
+Children even stood up on the tops of the armored vehicles alongside their crews and other soldiers.
+The coup participants were even offered free goods and products from shopkeepers in the city, and as for its citizens, cinemas provided free tickets while taxis and buses carried passengers to their destinations free of charge.
+Additionally, the upper class residents of Kabul celebrated the success of the coup with alcoholic beverages.

 The Soviet Union and India diplomatically recognized the new government on July 19.
+On July 21, the government was recognized by West Germany, Mongolia, and Czechoslovakia.

 Daoud Khan's links to Marxism, and the Parchamite support in his military coup, led to some suspecting it as being a communist takeover.
 In order to prevent opposition, he assured continuity of religious and cultural heritage, as demonstrated in the Republican Decrees created in July 1973.
 Upon coming to power, Daoud Khan disbanded the parliament and the judiciary, with direct executive rule established.
-Despite his socialist views, Khan did not bring drastic change to the economic system and maintained connections with the Cold War superpowers.
+Additionally, the Afghan Army was also referred to as the "Afghan Republican Army" in the 12th volume of a Kabul Times newspaper, published a few days after the coup.
+Despite his socialist views, Daoud did not bring drastic change to the economic system and maintained connections with the Cold War superpowers.

+Only a month later, in July 1973, the Muslim Youth Organisation attempted to overthrow the Republican government.
+After failing, the group fled to Pakistan seeking sanctuary, where the Pakistani government accepted them and provided military training for Afghan exiles and their followers.

 A loya jirga was convened following the Constitutional Assembly election in January 1977, and approved a new constitution creating a presidential one-party state, with strong powers to the head of state.
 Daoud started re-approaching the United States and Pakistan, which contributed to the deterioration of his relations with the Soviet Union and the PDPA communists.
 Eventually he was overthrown and killed during the Saur Revolution in 1978, including by several high-ranking civilian and military officials who helped him to obtain power in 1973.